kaugm/mmwm/README.md

 mmWM is a dynamic window manager that is heavily based off of FrankenWM.
 In fact, it is FrankenWM, but with many _unnecessary_ functions removed (and some unique features added). mmWM is designed to simplify a tiling workflow, with less, more logical hotkeys, and more automated window management.

-mmWM is designed to provide a minimalistic desktop as it prevents window overcrowding.
+mmWM is designed to provide a aesthetic and minimalistic desktop as it prevents window overcrowding.
 If a desktop is _full_, mmWM will open the window on the next desktop.
-Likewise, if a window is the only one on a desktop, mmWM will switch to the previous desktop when the window is killed.
+Likewise, if a window is the only one on a desktop, mmWM will switch to the previous desktop when the window is killed to speed up your workflow.

+mmWM is lightweight.
+Smem outputs USS and PSS at 388k and 473k respectively.

 #### Modern and Minimalist Approach
 heavy gaps\
 simplified, fewer, and more logical keyboard shortcuts\
 2 tiling modes: Tile (master/slave) and Equal (and floating on a per window basis) Tiled windows are interacted with by the keyboard\
-Floating windows are interacted with by the mouse (except using the keyboard to pop them out)\
+Floating windows are interacted with by the mouse (except using the keyboard to pop them out)

 #### Added features
 #### --------------
-Opens window in next desktop if current desktop is full\
+Automated desktop switching when opening a new window in a _full_ desktop\
-Switches to previous desktop if last window on desktop is killed\
+Automated focusing on previous _populated_ desktop if last window on desktop is killed\
-Disabled inverting stack in equal mode (no horizontally maximized windows because they're ugly)\
+User can define the maximum number of allowed windows per desktop Disabled inverting stack in equal mode (no horizontally maximized windows because they're ugly)\
 Hotkey & function to swap between the 2 main tiling modes\
 Hotkey & function to pop a window in and out of floating mode\
-More to come...\
+More to come...

 Installation
 ------------